Cancer Types – Colorectal Cancer

 Anatomy of the colon and rectum

 The colon and rectum make up the large intestine, which plays an important role in the body’s ability to process waste.
-The colon makes up the first five to six feet of the large intestine, and the rectum makes up the last six inches, ending at the anus.
+The colon makes up the first 5 to 6 feet of the large intestine, and the rectum makes up the last 6 inches, ending at the anus (see Medical Illustrations).

 About colorectal polyps